-Transport – Cabs are expensive and buses will take you to all the tourist joints.
+Transport – Cabs are expensive, but buses will take you to all the tourist joints.
 Plus you get to see the locals!
 You buy bus tickets in advance don’t expect bus drivers to have them.
-Look for a bar or news stand near a bus stop.
+Look for a bar or newsstand near a bus stop.
 You can buy passes for usually 1 or 3 days in most cities.
 You only stamp them once to verify the starting date.
 If you do take a taxi be prepared for Italian style driving! and don’t worry about tipping, they don’t expect it.

 Maps – I love the “Pop Out Maps” they are very helpful and small so you aren’t walking around with this huge map out.
-Also there are tourist info offices in every city and they will give you a free paper map usually.
+Also, there are tourist info offices in every city and they will give you a free paper map usually.
 A digital tip is to download the Google Map for the city that you are going to.
 That will allow it to work without service, but you won’t be able to have it tell you where you are, you will just be able to read it like a paper map.

 Bathrooms – If you need to use the bathroom and you are not near any tourist sites, pop into a bar.
 Yes ideally you should buy a coke or a café but they can’t stop you using the toilet and usually won’t so just ask where it is or look around, use it and walk out!